pcrockett/philcrockett.com/src/notes/2022/11/07/index.md

 <!-- lint disable maximum-line-length -->

-Sure, I'll use this to {% newTabLink "write about what I've struggled with" "<https://jvns.ca/blog/2021/05/24/blog-about-what-you-ve-struggled-with/>" %}, or maybe I'll turn it into a sort of {% newTabLink "Zettelkasten" "<https://en.wikipedia.org/wiki/Zettelkasten>" %}.
+Sure, I'll use this to [write about what I've struggled with](https://jvns.ca/blog/2021/05/24/blog-about-what-you-ve-struggled-with/), or maybe I'll turn it into a sort of [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten).
 In any case, I **do not** guarantee that these pages will stay around long-term or remain immutable.
 I will edit or prune them whenever I feel like it.